Please consult Conditions of sale for auctions taking place in other countries.

 Where Absentee Bids of the same amount are submitted by several Users and one of those Users is the Successful Bidder, priority shall be given to the User who submitted his Absentee Bid first.

-Once registered for an Online Sale in accordance with Article 7.1.3, a User who wishes to bid during an Online Sale has two options:
+Once registered for an Online Sale in accordance with Clause 7.1.3, a User who wishes to submit a bid during an Online Sale has two possibilities:

-The User determines the amount he is willing to pay to purchase a given object.
-The Platform then carries out an automatic auction on behalf of the User in accordance with the procedures defined in 22.214.171.124. and sends it to the Sales Operator, without disclosing the maximum bid amount.
+The User determines the amount they are willing to pay to acquire a given item.
+The Platform then makes an automatic bid on behalf of the User in accordance with the process described in 184.108.40.206. and transmits it to the Sales Operator without disclosing the maximum amount of the bid.

 The User makes a predefined bid which adds a Bid Increment to the current bid via the chosen Platform.

 The Bid Increment is calculated automatically based on the last bid.
 The Bidder receives an email each time someone bids against him/her.

 Once the Bidder has submitted a Simple Bid, it is no longer possible to withdraw it.
 The Bidder becomes a provisional buyer of the Item and, if there are no further bids, will become the final Successful Bidder.